 Computer Science (CS) – Secure Development Jobs

 - Assess the security of software using an array of source code and dynamic analysis techniques.

 What’s Your Passion for Cyber Security?

 Get involved in the Cyber Security Governance, Risk Management, and Compliance (GRC) of an organization.
 Help with the creation, operation, and maintenance of information security policies, procedures, and standards.

 Careers in Security GRC

-- Chief Information Security Officer (CISO)
+- Chief information security officer (CISO)

-- Security Policy Manager
+- Security policy manager

-- Security Manager
+- Security manager

 Careers in Cyber Security Technology

-- Penetration Tester
+- Penetration tester

-- Security Engineer
+- Security analyst

-- Security Analyst
+- Security architect

-- Security Architect
+- Security engineer

-Help to solve tomorrow’s cybersecurity challenges with a career in Secure Development.
-Start by understanding today’s underlying principles and theories of the technologies used in IT and cybersecurity.
+Help to solve tomorrow’s cyber security challenges with a career in Secure Development.
+Start by understanding today’s underlying principles and theories of the technologies used in IT and cyber security.
 Then, develop new solutions to meet tomorrow’s challenges by implementing security throughout the software development lifecycle (SDLC).

 Careers in Secure Development

-- Malware Analyst
+- Malware analyst

-- Threat Hunter
+- Threat hunter

-New School of Business Facilities
+School of Business Facilities

 Cyber Security Faculty Spotlight

-Chair, Executive Director of Center for Cyber Excellence
+Executive Director of Center for Cyber Excellence

 Richard Bansley served over 20 years in the United States Navy as a signals intelligence specialist.
 He earned his Navy Aircrewman wings as an airborne electronic warfare analyst and trainer.
-As a Navy instructor, he developed course curriculum and taught joint service computerized SIGINT collection and analysis techniques, earning a Navy Master Training Specialist certification.
+As a Navy instructor, he developed courses and taught joint service computerized SIGINT collection and analysis techniques, earning a Navy Master Training Specialist certification.

 Mr. Bansley has also worked as a project manager and senior staff engineer for multiple space and defense and other federal government customers.